Qodestackr/Verity/docs/GRAPHQL_SALEOR_GUIDE.md

 ## Architecture Overview

-Alcorabooks uses Saleor as its commerce engine with a custom relationship management layer.
+Getverity uses Saleor as its commerce engine with a custom relationship management layer.
 Our GraphQL implementation follows these principles:

 1. **Declarative Approach**: GraphQL operations are defined in separate `.graphql` files, not embedded in components
 2. **Code Generation**: TypeScript types are automatically generated from GraphQL schemas